gitbucket-plugins/gitbucket-explorer-plugin/README.md

 Download
 ---

-You can download a jar file from the [Release](https://github.com/tomoki1207/gitbucket-explorer-plugin/releases).
+You can download a JAR file from the [Release](https://github.com/tomoki1207/gitbucket-explorer-plugin/releases) page.

 Installation
 ---

-Download a jar file and put into `GITBUCKET_HOME/plugins` and then restart GitBucket.
+Copy the downloaded plug-in JAR file to your `GITBUCKET_HOME/plugins` directory, and then restart the GitBucket instance.

 Release
 ---